Philadelphia residents fed up with porch pirates

+There is a sign at the front door Wendy Genao's Port Richmond home that reads "Smile you're on camera," along with a photo of a man.

-The man pictured is the suspect who stole three pairs of new shoes Genao ordered for Christmas.
+The man is the suspect who stole three pairs of new shoes that Genao ordered for Christmas right from her porch.

 "I printed the guy's image so if he comes back he can know I know who he is," said Genao.